 - Novice is a defined as a Master who finished a novice rowing class less than one year from the date of the race.

 The pie contest is for bakers of all ages and skill.
 This year’s apple pie contest is sure to be phenomenal.
 The judging starts once racing is finished, around 12:45 pm.
 Apple pies are judged on the following four criteria, each of equal weight.

 1) Presentation 2) Taste/Flavor 3) Crust 4) Filling

 Please email firstname.lastname@example.org for more information and to register for the pie contest.
 After the judging, there will be apple pie and ice cream for rowers, spectators and coaches.

-IMPORTANT: Send an email to the email@example.com with your trailer and car-topping information by September 17, 2017 or you may not have space to park!
+IMPORTANT: Send an email to the email@example.com with your trailer and van details by September 18, 2015 or you will not have space to park!

 Parking and Directions

 The Head of the Anacostia is at the Anacostia Community Boathouse.